nanomade/GraphneNetworkSimulator/README.rst

  * Missing validation of size-input from command prompt
  * Names of input files are harcodet as `doping.png` and `conductor.png`.
- * Current can only be sourced from upper left corner and drained from lower right corner.
  * Currently (and maybe forever), only rectangular networks are supported.